massimoksi/Pins/README.md

 # Pins

-A status bar application for Yosemite developed in Swift to keep your most common used folders just a click away.
+A status bar application for Yosemite developed in Swift to keep your most frequently used folders just a click away.

 ## Changelog